History of computer animation: Computer animation expands in film and TV

-The decade saw some of the first computer animated television series.
+The decade saw some of the first computer-animated television series.
 For example Quarxs, created by media artist Maurice Benayoun and comic book artist François Schuiten, was an early example of a CGI series based on a real screenplay and not animated solely for demonstrative purposes.
-VeggieTales, an American Christian media, is also one of the first computer animated series.
-Vischer came up with the idea for VeggieTales while testing animation software as a medium for children's videos in the early 1990s.
+VeggieTales, an American Christian media, is also one of the first computer-animated series.
+Phil Vischer came up with the idea for VeggieTales while testing animation software as a medium for children's videos in the early 1990s.

 The 1990s began with much of CGI technology now sufficiently developed to allow a major expansion into film and TV production.
 1991 is widely considered the "breakout year", with two major box-office successes, both making heavy use of CGI.

 The first of these was James Cameron's movie Terminator 2: Judgment Day, and was the one that first brought CGI to widespread public attention.
 The technique was used to animate the two "Terminator" robots.
 The "T-1000" robot was given a "mimetic poly-alloy" (liquid metal) structure, which enabled this shapeshifting character to morph into almost anything it touched.
 Most of the key Terminator effects were provided by Industrial Light & Magic, and this film was the most ambitious CGI project since the 1982 film Tron.

-The other was Disney's Beauty and the Beast, the second traditional 2D animated film to be entirely made using CAPS.
-The system also allowed easier combination of hand-drawn art with 3D CGI material, notably in the "waltz sequence", where Belle and Beast dance through a computer-generated ballroom as the camera "dollies" around them in simulated 3D space.
+The other was Disney's Beauty and the Beast, the second traditional 2-D animated film to be entirely made using CAPS.
+The system also allowed easier combination of hand-drawn art with 3-D CGI material, notably in the "waltz sequence", where Belle and Beast dance through a computer-generated ballroom as the camera "dollies" around them in simulated 3-D space.
 Notably, Beauty and the Beast was the first animated film ever to be nominated for a Best Picture Academy Award.

-Another significant step came in 1993, with Steven Spielberg's Jurassic Park, where 3D CGI dinosaurs were integrated with life-sized animatronic counterparts.
+Another significant step came in 1993, with Steven Spielberg's Jurassic Park, where 3-D CGI dinosaurs were integrated with life-sized animatronic counterparts.
 The CGI animals were created by ILM, and in a test scene to make a direct comparison of both techniques, Spielberg chose the CGI.
 Also watching was George Lucas who remarked "a major gap had been crossed, and things were never going to be the same."